 21C funded programs that run elementary programs are exempt from licensure by state law.
 However, many choose to become licensed.
 It is expected generally that 21C funded programs align to or exceed these licensing regulations.
-One key safety area to monitor alignment if your program is not licensed are the swimming regulations (see page 42): School Age Care Regulations
+One key safety area to monitor alignment if your program is not licensed are the swimming regulations which are required to be met as a minimum (see page 42): School Age Care Regulations